mkenzie87/News-Article-Udacity-Lesson/README.md

 ### Step 5: Using the API

 We're ready to go!
-The API has a lot of different endpoints you can take a look at [here](https://docs.aylien.com/textapi/endpoints/#api-endpoints).
-And you can see how using the SDK simplifies the requests we need to make.
+The API has a lot of different endpoints you can take a look at [here](https://www.meaningcloud.com/developer/sentiment-analysis/doc).

-I won't provide further examples here, as it's up to you to create the various requests and make sure your server is set up appropriately.

-## After the Aylien API
+## After the meaningcloud API

-Once you are hooked up to the Aylien API, you are most of the way there!
+Once you are hooked up to the meaningcloud API, you are most of the way there!
 Along with making sure you are following all the requirements in the project rubric in the classroom, here are a few other steps to make sure you take.

 - Parse the response body to dynamically fill content on the page.
 - Test that the server and form submission work, making sure to also handle error responses if the user input does not match API requirements.
 - Go back to the web pack config and add the setup for service workers.
 - Test that the site is now available even when you stop your local server

 ## Deploying